petereon/todoist-cli/README.md

 # Todoist CLI

 ## DISCLAIMER
-I made this for my personal need and did not bother to write **NO TESTS** yet, so **PLEASE BE CAREFUL** not to obliterate your Todoist in some way.
-Ideally create tasks with CLI specific label so that you can at least identify, filter and delete them somewhat efficiently would something unexpected or sad happen.
-This software **MIT licensed**, which has implications towards the extent of my liability for any and all damages arising from use.
+I made this for my personal needs and there are **NO TESTS** as of yet, so **PLEASE BE CAREFUL** not to obliterate your Todoist in some way. `todoist-cli` is limited to creating, listing and completing tasks and deliberately abstracts more complex operations away.
+My general recommendation is to create tasks with CLI specific label, so that you can at least identify or even filter and delete the tasks somewhat efficiently should something inconvenient happen.

+This software is distributed under **MIT license**.

 ---